i49/hibiscus/README.md

 ```

 Supposing that the first two properties of the object are mandatory and others are optional.
-We can write the schema for this document as Java code like following:
+We can write the schema for this kind of document as Java code like following:

 ```java
 Schema schema = schema(